 Bhaktapur is a huge ancient city with narrow streets that do not allow normal traffic to go through it quite as much as any other large city in Nepal.
 There still is traffic, but it's reduced.
 Walking around Bhaktapur is therefore a lot less stressful and enjoyable than it is in Kathmandu!

 Heritage buildings in Bhaktapur were hit by the 2015 earthquake but they did not sustain as much damage as other parts of Nepal.
-Indeed if you visit in 2018 it will be difficult to see much damage at all.
+Indeed if you visit in 2023 it will be difficult to see much damage at all apart from some poles holding up older buildings.

 Bhaktapur's approach to rebuilding has been different than the rest of Nepal.
 They have concentrated on repairing and rebuilding each damaged temple one at a time (roughly).
 It meant faster repairs.
 Further to this, it's been community driven in regard to funding so there's been no waiting for national funding.